CLEF Albuquerque Ensemble Workshop

 Vocal Ensemble

-Anna Betancourt is a professional singer, songwriter, music director, and workshop presenter.
-She has worked as music director, choral director, and cantor in various parishes of Southern California.
-She has more than 35 years of experience working with various choirs including youth, children’s, adult, contemporary, traditional, Spanish, and handbells choirs.
+Anna Betancourt is a professional singer, songwriter, music director, and workshop presenter who has worked as music director, choral director, and cantor in various parishes of Southern California.
+She has more than 35 years of experience working with various choirs including youth, children’s, adult, contemporary, traditional, Spanish, and handbells.

 Anna is married to Mike, her husband of 26 years, and lives in Ft.
 Worth, Texas.
 Together they have two boys, Matthew and Samuel.